Opaline Frolic and Opaline Rose Dresses

 Opaline Frolic - Charming holiday frock - easy fit sash tied linen and voile - hand printed panel

 Inspired with ice blues coordinating with opaline-silver stretch fabric.
 Upper collar and sleeves are in viscose voile.
-Bust stretch is accomplished with stretch fabric, the inspiration for both dresses; here coordinating well with ice blue, white and grey.
-See MAKING Gallery below.
+Bust stretch is accomplished with stretch silver fabric, which was the inspiration for both dresses; here coordinating well with ice blue, white and grey.
+(See MAKING Gallery below)

-Front panel is hand printed design of medicine wheel on white linen (from an experimental Mac print workshop, using two screens) joined to lower skirt with white/grey linen print.
-The origins of this design seen in other garment 'medicine wheel' designs.
+Front panel linen has hand printed design, abstraction of medicine wheel on white linen (from an experimental Mac print workshop, using two colour screens) joined to lower skirt with white/grey linen print.
+Sash is threaded through casing at high waist position.

 Opaline Rose - An adjustable fit tea party or wedding guest dress with hand silk painted panel layer

-Inspiration for Opaline Rose started with silver stretch fabric.
-Creamy-white viscose-voile rose print is featured in dress fullness and sleeves, where the blue rose is transparent voile 'devore' print technique ( burnt out).
+Inspiration for Opaline Rose started with stretch silver fabric.
+Creamy-white viscose-voile rose print is featured in dress layer and sleeves, where the blue rose is transparent voile 'devore' print technique.
 Skirt middle layer has hand painted silk featuring abstract Hopi Bird design on grey with embroidered Native American quotations.
 See Hopi Bird Silk Painting.

 Back skirt is charcoal polyester (to match front silk painted background).
 A devore blue rose is appliqued on top.
 The cream frills echo the cream devore fabric with frivolity.